-- 1.1.1 The Adoption and Permanence Support Team is made up of the following staff as of 31st March 2012: - 1 x full time Team Manager - 1 x full time Deputy Team Manager - 4 x Senior Practitioners (three full time equivalent) - 8 x Social Workers (6.5 full time equivalent) - 4 x Social Work Assistants (2 full time equivalent) - 0.5 x Administrator for Letter-box contact - 1 x Lifestory Senior Practitioner - 2 x Administrators - 1.1.2 The service has remained fully staffed this year, with staff seconded from within the service to cover a secondment and maternity leave cover. - 1.1.3 Most staff have a number of years post-qualifying experience, and a programme of additional support is in place for those newly-qualified or in the early years of their social work career. - 1.1.4 The adoption agency is supported by specialist staff who work across the Adoption and Fostering service area.
-These staff include a Business Support Officer with responsibility for adoption and special guardianship allowance payments, a Recruitment and Marketing Officer, a Training Officer and Training coordinator, and the Panel Advisor and Secretaries who support the adoption panel.
+- 1.1.1 The Adoption and Permanence Support Team is made up of the following staff as of 31st March 2013: - 1 x full time Team Manager - 1 x full time Deputy Team Manager - 4 x Senior Practitioners (3 full time equivalent) - 8 x Social Workers (6.78 full time equivalent) - 4 x Social Work Assistants (2 full time equivalent) - 0.5 x Administrator for Letter-box contact - 1 x Lifestory Senior Practitioner - 2 x Administrators - 1.1.2 The service has remained largely fully staffed this year, with staff seconded from within the service to cover a secondment and agency staff cover for maternity leave and one vacancy. - 1.1.3 Most staff have a number of years post-qualifying experience, and a programme of additional support is in place for those newly-qualified or in the early years of their social work career. - 1.1.4 The adoption agency is supported by specialist staff who work across the Adoption and Fostering service area.
+These staff include a Business Support Officer with responsibility for adoption and special guardianship allowance payments, a Recruitment and Marketing Officer, a Training Officer and Training Coordinator, and the Panel Advisor and Secretaries who support the adoption panel.